-Adding to the problem, the MDC believes there are people intentionally releasing swine on both public and private land in hopes of building a huntable population.
-In a 2016 press release, MDC Wildlife Management Coordinator Alan Leary said it's a problem that's spreading across the state.
+The MDC believes that in addition to those ancestral escapees, illegally released swine are contributing to the population boom.
+It is suspected that pigs are being released on both public and private land with the intention to establish a huntable population.
+In press release, MDC Wildlife Management Coordinator Alan Leary said it's a problem that's spreading across the state.

 "We've also trapped hogs in other parts of the state, which unfortunately means people are still intentionally releasing feral hogs for hunting," Leary said.
 "It's vital we continue our efforts and get the population under control before it spreads any further."

-Why the MDC Doesn't Want Hunters Shooting Hogs
+Why Missouri Doesn't Want You Shooting Feral Hogs

-Feral hogs are known to cause all sorts of destruction to native wildlife and human agriculture with their tusks and wallowing activities.
-A large sounder can wipe out a farmer's whole crop in a single evening in some cases.
+Feral hogs destroy native wildlife and human agriculture.
+A large sounder (group of pigs) can wipe out an entire crop in a single evening in some cases.
 It's estimated hogs account for $1.5 to $2.5 billion a year in damages.
-When you add in that they have the potential to spread diseases like brucellosis and leptospirosis to humans, one would think wildlife management would want every single one shot on sight.
+Plus, they can potentially spread diseases like brucellosis and leptospirosis to humans.

 The Missouri Feral Hog Elimination Partnership

-This does not mean it's illegal to hunt feral hogs in Missouri.
-Private landowners can harvest feral hogs on their own land, as can their guests.
-Technically, Missouri does not have a listed season anywhere in their regulations for feral hogs.
-That's because the state does not consider them game animals because of their invasive nature and because of the domestic origins of Missouri's population.
+Private landowners and their guests can harvest feral hogs on their own land.
+Missouri does not have a listed season anywhere in their regulations for feral hogs.
+That's because the state does not consider hogs game animals, but rather an invasive species.

-Hunters did have to push the MDC for a little more leeway in the law.
-In 2020, they successfully lobbied the MDC to allow the use of night vision, thermal, or infrared as aids in the taking of hogs, just like many other states had already done.
+In 2020, the MDC allowed the use of night vision, thermal, or infrared as aids in the taking of hogs, just like many other states had already done.

-Things got a little bit confusing when the MDC amended their rules again to allow what they call "opportunistic" harvest of feral hogs on public lands, but the window to do this is limited.
+Things got a little bit confusing when the MDC amended the rules again to allow "opportunistic" harvest of feral hogs on public lands.
 From the MDC's own book of regulations:

 "During deer and turkey seasons, opportunistic take of feral hogs by hunters with an unfilled deer or turkey hunting permit is allowed on lands owned, leased, or managed by the Conservation Department."